 My First Humira Hangover

-About three weeks ago, I finally took the decision to begin Humira.
+About 3 weeks ago, I finally took the decision to begin Humira.
 This isn't my first experience with biologics.
-A few years ago when I lived abroad, I was on Remicade.
-However, given that this was administered every eight weeks (and I also had to stay in the hospital for a few hours to rest while doing it), my side effects were luckily limited to grogginess the next day.
+A few years ago, when I lived abroad, I was on Remicade.
+However, given that this was administered every 8 weeks (and I also had to stay in the hospital for a few hours to rest while doing it), my side effects were luckily limited to grogginess the next day.